 - Staff time required to manage complex automation workflows.

-To answer the questions of “how much does Mailchimp cost?” or “what do Constant Contact rates look like at scale?” one has to add all of these together, not just look at the headline price.
+To answer questions like “how much does Mailchimp cost?” or “what do Constant Contact rates look like at scale?”, one has to add all of these together, not just look at the headline price.

 Support, Onboarding & Cancellation Experience